Learn some of these brilliant strategies for teaching really effective poetry comparison for GCSE English Literature, Paper 2, Section B.

 One of the elements of our students’ exam performance we identified as a weakness in last summer’s examination series was comparing poems from the AQA poetry anthology, Poems Past and Present, which forms part of GCSE English Literature Paper Two.
-In the English Department at Boroughbridge High School, where we teach the Power and Conflict cluster, we’ve been spending time over these past few weeks taking a closer look at what our students need to do in order to write a great comparison.
-Using our current students’ work alongside papers we recalled from last summer – plus the ever helpful examiner’s report – we’re working to establish some maxims for how we teach this particular aspect of the examination, which we’d like to share with you in this blog post.
+In the English Department at Boroughbridge High School, where we teach the Power and Conflict cluster, we’ve been spending time over these past few weeks taking a closer look at what our students need to do in order to write a great poetry comparison.
+Using our current students’ work alongside papers we recalled from last summer – plus the ever helpful examiner’s report – we’re working to establish some maxims for how we teach this particular aspect of the examination, which I’d like to share with you in this blog post.

 1. Get your students to know the poems really well.

 ‘Students who knew the text were able to move around and within it in

 order to respond to the specifics of the task.’
 AQA Examiners’ report, June 2017.

 There are some great ways to introduce students to poems, such as Directed Activities Related to Texts, in which a student is usually instructed to reconstruct or resequence a text.
 An activity might encourage students to think about the form of the text, the structure, or the recurrence of particular types of language.